sunfishcode/wasm-reference-manual/WebAssembly.md

 `(` *operands* `)` `:` `(` *returns* `)`

-*Operands* describes a list of [types] for values provided by program execution as input to an instruction. *returns* describes a list of [types] for values computed by the instruction that are provided back to the program execution.
+*Operands* describes a list of [types] for values provided by program execution as input to an instruction. *Returns* describes a list of [types] for values computed by the instruction that are provided back to the program execution.

 Within the signature for a [linear-memory access instruction][M], `iPTR` refers